Yudit HOWTO

 language_VARIANT.codepage

-form Yudit's own string converter will be used for encoding.
+Yudit's own string converter will be used for encoding.

 Some aliasing also takes place: